-Texas courts and commentators alike have struggled to define when an appeal is not adequate for purposes of mandamus relief.83 In a 1992 decision, Walker v.
-Packer,84 the Texas
+Texas courts and commentators alike have struggled to define when an appeal is not adequate for purposes of mandamus relief.
+In a 1992 decision, Walker v.
+Packer, the Texas Supreme Court seemed to narrow the inadequacy requirement by rejecting authorities that glossed over this

-^{79.} Johnson v.
+- 86. Johnson v.
 Fourth Court of Appeals, 700 S.W.2d 916, 917 (Tex.
-1985) (orig. proceeding), overruled in part by Columbia Med.
-Ctr., 290 S.W.3d at 213 (overruling Johnson's holding "that a trial court may, in its discretion, grant a new trial in the interest of justice" because such a "vague explanation ... does not enhance respect for the judiciary or the rule of law, detracts from transparency we strive to achieve in our legal system, and does not sufficiently respect the reasonable expectations of parties and the public"); In re Acadia Ins.
+1985) (orig. proceeding), abrogated in part by Columbia Med.
+Ctr., 290 S.W.3d at 213; In re Acadia Ins.
 Co., 279 S.W.3d 777, 779 (Tex.
-App.-Amarillo 2007, orig. proceeding).

-^{80.
-1} STEVEN ALAN CHILDRESS & MARTHA S. DAVIS, STANDARDS OF REVIEW: FEDERAL CIVIL CASES AND REVIEW PROCESS § 4.22, at 294 (1986) (quoting P. Davis, Tips for Obtaining a Civil Writ, 5 CAL.
+App.-Amarillo 2007, orig. proceeding). - 87.
+1 STEVEN ALAN CHILDRESS & MARTHA S. DAVIS, STANDARDS OF REVIEW: FEDERAL CIVIL CASES AND REVIEW PROCESS § 4.22, at 294 (1986) (quoting P. Davis, Tips for Obtaining a Civil Writ, CAL.
 LAW., Aug.
-1985, at 55, 55).

-^{81.} See Prudential, 148 S.W.3d at 137 (reasoning that whether there is an adequate remedy at law such that mandamus relief is precluded depends upon the particular circumstances of each case); see also In re McAllen Med.
+1985, at 55, 55). - 88.
+See Prudential, 148 S.W.3d at 137 (reasoning whether there is an adequate remedy at law such that mandamus relief is precluded depends upon the particular circumstances of each case); see also In re McAllen Med.
 Ctr., Inc., 275 S.W.3d 458, 464 (Tex.
-2008) (orig. proceeding) (discussing how a cost-benefit analysis of interlocutory review is dependent upon the circumstances of the case rather than the type of case).

-^{82.} See, e.g., McAllen, 275 S.W.3d at 469 (noting that public and private interests inherent in each case inform whether appeal is adequate).

-^{83.} See id. at 465, 468 (setting out specific cases where appeal was found to be inadequate for mandamus relief); Richard E. Flint, The Evolving Standard for Granting Mandamus Relief in the Texas Supreme Court: One More "Mile Marker Down the Road of No Return," 39 ST. MARY'S L.J.
+2008) (orig. proceeding) (discussing how a cost-benefit analysis of interlocutory review is dependent upon the circumstances of the case rather than the type of case). - 89.
+See, e.g., McAllen, 275 S.W.3d at 469 (noting public and private interests inherent in each case inform whether appeal is adequate). - 90.
+See id. at 465, 468 (setting out specific cases where appeal was found to be inadequate for mandamus relief); Richard E. Flint, The Evolving Standard for Granting Mandamus Relief in the Texas Supreme Court: One More "Mile Marker Down the Road of No Return," 39 St. MARY'S L.J.
 3, 5-6, 96 n.359 (2007) (describing when an appeal is an inadequate remedy in the context of discovery disputes); William E. Barker, Comment, The Only Guarantee Is There Are No Guarantees: The Texas Supreme Court's Inability to Establish a Mandamus Standard, 44 HOUS.
-L. REV. 703, 709 (2007) (discussing when
+L. REV. 703, 709 (2007) (discussing when appeal is an inadequate remedy entitling parties to mandamus relief). - 91.
+Walker v.
+Packer, 827 S.W.2d 833 (Tex.
+1992) (orig. proceeding).

-Supreme Court seemed to narrow the inadequacy requirement by rejecting authorities that glossed over this element.85 The court held that appeal was not "inadequate merely because it might involve more delay or cost than mandamus," and it outlined several specific categories in the discovery context where mandamus relief would be appropriate.86
+element.92 The court held that appeal was not "inadequate merely because it might involve more delay or cost than mandamus[,]" and it outlined several specific categories in the discovery context where mandamus relief would be appropriate.93

-The standard announced by Walker seemed to work well for two decades until a sharply divided court issued two substantively related cases on the same day in 2004: In re AIU Insurance Co.87 and In re Prudential Insurance Co. of America.88 In Prudential, the court appeared to broaden the inadequacy requirement by stating that "[a]n appellate remedy is 'adequate' when any benefits to mandamus review are outweighed by the detriments.
+The standard announced by Walker seemed to work well for two decades until a sharply divided court issued two substantively related cases on the same day in 2004: In re AIU Insurance Co.
+94 and In re Prudential Insurance Co. of America.
+95 In Prudential, the court appeared to broaden the inadequacy requirement by stating that "[a]n appellate remedy is 'adequate' when any benefits to mandamus review are outweighed by the detriments.
 When the benefits outweigh the detriments, appellate courts must consider whether the appellate remedy is adequate."